spraphul/Text-and-Stroke-Generation/README.md

 1. Mixed Density Network implementation(two normal and one bernoulli)
 2. Encoder Decoder LSTM Architecture
 3. Attention Layer
-4. Probabilitic Loss Function as discussed in the paper
+4. Probabilistic Loss Function as discussed in the paper

 #### Dataset Format: